luminus-framework/luminus/resources/md/routes.md

       middleware/wrap-base))
 ```

-This is the default setup that will be produced using the `+auth` profile when creating a new project.

 ### Restricting access based on URI

-Using the `buddy.auth.accessrules` namespace from [Buddy](https://funcool.github.io/buddy/latest/), we can define rules for restricting access to specific pages.
-Generating the application with the `+auth` profile will enable the default authentication middleware.
+Using the `buddy.auth.accessrules` namespace from [Buddy](https://funcool.github.io/buddy/latest/), we can define rules for restricting access to specific pages based on its URI pattern.

 ### Specifying Access Rules